 Like many of my posts, this stems from something I saw in an online writer’s group.
 Essentially, someone who has been traditionally published from a small press was putting down people who self-publish.
-Personally, I have my own problems with self-publishing that I discuss in my “Why I’ll Never Self-Publish” post, but that is besides the point.
+Personally, I have my own problems with self-publishing that I discuss in my “Why I’ll Never Self-Publish” post, but that is beside the point.
 At this point, I’d like to formally begin my rant against small presses.

 In my opinion, traditional publishing is best done through an agent and then with a professionally recognized publisher.
-Small presses, unless they are recongized by writing organizations like Codex or SFWA, often give little more than what someone can do through self-publishing but will suck away 40-60% of the author’s share of royalties and then use self-publishing tools (like Createspace) to produce the book.
+Small presses, unless they are recognized by writing organizations like Codex or SFWA, often give little more than what someone can do through self-publishing but will suck away 40-60% of the author’s share of royalties and then use self-publishing tools (like Createspace) to produce the book.
 Small Presses get away with this by telling authors lies in order to get them to sign a contract.

 LIES TOLD BY SMALL PRESSES

 These small presses capitalize on the reputation of the Big 5.
 They fulfill an author’s sense of validation of being “traditionally published” even though they are not giving tangible benefits.
 You can spot a bad self-publisher if they say new authors don’t get an advance, new authors don’t get marketing help, or new authors need to pay for editing before they are willing to accept a manuscript (a revision request is different).
 This is a flat out lie.
 These lies are used to trick quality writers to sign with them rather than allowing the writer to shop their work to a good publisher.